emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 Expect to get stuck on things constantly, sometimes for days or weeks at a time, feeling like you’re making no progress (in reality though, you’re learning).

 The ability to succeed is highly dependent on one’s ability to stay motivated when it gets dark.
 This is why your reasons for learning to program and whether it naturally energizes you are so important.

-There’s much more to why and how programming is difficult, which you can read about [here](https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/){:target="_blank"}.

 <p class="sub-section">…but not as hard as people tend to assume</p>